-As of July 31, 2023 and January 31, 2023, the Company had1.5 million Series B Preferred shares, par value \$0.0001, authorized, with 650,000 Series B Preferred shares issued and 400,000 Series B Preferred shares outstanding.
+As of October 31, 2023, the Company had no Series B Preferred shares, par value \$0.0001, authorized, issued and outstanding.
+As of January 31, 2023, the Company had1.5 million Series B Preferred shares, par value \$0.0001, authorized, with 650,000 Series B Preferred shares issued and 400,000 Series B Preferred shares outstanding.
 The Series B Preferred stock converts into common stock at the option of the holder of the Series B Preferred, after twenty-four months of ownership.
 The conversion rate for every one share of Series B Preferred stock is ten shares of common stock.
 Each share of Series B Preferred stock entitles the holder to 100 votes.
-Holders of Series B Preferred are entitled to share ratably in dividends if any are declared.
-There are no redemption rights.
-In the event of dissolution, the holders of Series B Preferred are entitled to share pro rata all assets remaining after payment in full of all liabilities.
+Holders of Series B Preferred are entitled to share pro rata all assets remaining after payment in full of all liabilities.